 In 1900, the U.S. high school graduation rate was six percent.
 During the 1910s in Canada, the highest level of education the average person completed was grade six.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 The majority of teachers were women and, while this is probably still the case today, women were expected to quit working once they married.
 In some districts, teachers had to abide by curfews and rules about who they could and, more importantly, could not associate.
 There were other rules as well.
-There were dress codes, and teachers had to clean their classrooms according to a set schedule; there were no custodial staffs.
+There were dress codes, and teachers had to clean their classrooms according to a set schedule as there were no custodial staffs.

 Eighth graders needed a minimum score of 80 percent in both math and grammar to pass the exit exam to move onto high school.
 The minimum for other subjects was 60 percent.
 Penmanship also was graded.

 The number of hours a student must attend class to receive credit was established in 1905.
 The system is still in use today.
 Then it was called “seat time”.

 A few years later, the first junior high school opens.
-It is intended to increase graduation rates by better preparing students for high school.
+It was intended to increase graduation rates by better preparing students for high school.

 The forerunner of the standard test was established in 1918.
 It was created as a way to determine intelligence among U.S. Army soldiers enlisting for World War One.

 Could You Pass the Test?